ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IExponential.rst

 IExponential
 ============

-.. py:class:: IExponential
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IExponential

    object

    Properties for the Exponential atmospheric model - a model that calculates atmospheric density using an equation involving a reference density, reference altitude, and scale altitude.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IExponential

 Overview
 --------